DMJ3293/alx-low_level_programming/README.md

-this is a repo c programming
+if else while a repo c programming